 Skip to Main Content

-Do your homework before making an offer on a home.
-Offering a realistic price and understanding how the terms of your offer impact the seller’s decision lay the groundwork for a successful sale.
+To improve your chance of a successful sale, propose a realistic price and understand how the terms of your offer impact the seller.

 Author